darioizzo/dcgp/doc/sphinx/tutorials/cpp_symbolic_regression_2.rst

 ===========================================================================

 In this second tutorial we show how to find a model for our input data when we also want to learn some constants.
-This case is more generic and interesting than the one treated in the previous tutorial.

 Constants can, in general, be learned via two main techniques:
  1. evolutionary (common and standard practice in GP)